Cevian Capital sees Volvo wrapping up 2014 with double-digit margins

 Truck makers have seen U.S. demand gaining pace, leading Volvo in April to raise its guidance for deliveries this year.

-Volvo, which vies for market leadership with Germany’s Daimler AG (DAIGn.DE), releases second-quarter earnings on Friday and is seen reporting a 29 percent increase in adjusted operating profits.
-[ID:nL6N0PP3BB]
+Volvo, which vies for market leadership with Germany’s Daimler AG, releases second-quarter earnings on Friday and is seen reporting a 29 percent increase in adjusted operating profits.

-Cevian is the truck maker’s second-biggest owner after Swedish investment firm Industrivarden (INDUa.ST).
+Cevian is the truck maker’s second-biggest owner after Swedish investment firm Industrivarden.
 It held 4.8 percent of the firm’s capital and 12.8 percent of votes at the end of March.
+(Reporting by Mia Shanley; editing by Andrew Hay)